dasveloper/swatchy/README.md

 A chrome extension that allows you to save color swatches in a copy-pastable list.

-## Steps to install in Chrome locally:
+## Steps to install on Chrome locally:

 1. Clone this repo using `git clone https://github.com/dasveloper/swatchy.git`